Should I Become a Payroll Coordinator?

 Step 1: Attain an Education

 An entry-level position in a payroll department requires a high school diploma.
 Classes in mathematics and computers will help teach the skills necessary for working in payroll.
-While not all employers require a payroll coordinator to have a degree, a sampling of open job openings from November 2012 revealed that employers seek candidates with an associate's degree in accounting, bookkeeping, or business.
+While not all employers require a payroll coordinator to have a degree, some employers seek candidates with an associate's degree in accounting, bookkeeping, or business.

 Step 2: Gain Experience